DivyaMeghana09/fraud-openenv/README.md

 # 🚀 Fraud Detection OpenEnv

 ## 📌 Overview
-This project implements a **Fraud Detection AI Environment** using OpenEnv standards, where an AI agent classifies whether a call is fraudulent or not based on given features.
+This project implements a **Fraud Detection AI Environment** using OpenEnv standards, where an AI agent classifies whether a call is fraudulent or not based on simple behavioral features.

 ---

 ## 🧠 Problem Statement
-Detect fraudulent calls using AI by analyzing simple behavioral patterns like:
+Detect fraudulent calls using AI by analyzing patterns such as:
 - Call duration
 - Call frequency

 ---